UltraHosting Service Level Agreement

 IP Address Policy

-All dedicated servers are provisioned with one usable IP address.
-If customers require additional IP addresses, they must request additional IP addresses by completing an IP address request form (Please contact support for the form) .
+All servers are provisioned with one usable IP address.
+If customers require additional IP addresses, they must request additional IP addresses by completing an IP address request form (form available at http://bit.ly/175u0xD).
+The form is to be sent to support to be processed.

 IP addresses are strictly controlled by ARIN and your request is subject to ARIN guidelines and approvals.
 Additional charges will apply for approved requests of more than 8 (5 usable) IP addresses.
 For more information, please visit the official ARIN web site at http://www.arin.net.